floresql/Cheat_Sheets/SQL/02_joins.md

 # SQL Joins & Set Operators Cheat Sheet
 ## 📌 Description
 Explains how to combine rows from two or more tables using joins.

 ## 🚀 When to Use
-Use this when you need to retrieve related data spread across tables.
+Use this when you need to retrieve related data across multiple tables.

 ## 📌 Description